flipcoder/textbeat/README.md

 # Tutorial

 If you're familiar with trackers, you may pick this up quite easily.

-Music flows vertically, with separate columns that are separated by whitespace or manually setting a column width.
+First start by creating a .txbt (textbeat) file, inside the file music flows vertically, with separate columns that are separated by whitespace or manually setting a column width.

 Each column represents a track, which defaults to separate midi channel numbers.